-The Most Complained About Payday Lender in Arizona: Big Picture Loans, LLC
+The cost complained about payday lender in Arizona: Big Picture Loans, LLC

 Payday lenders are nothing if not tenacious.
 Although the practice is illegal in Arizona, payday lenders managed to find some workarounds that allow them to maintain a presence in the state.
 To survive, they now operate: